 Still other embodiments may use symmetrical bands comprising data tracks that overlap in opposite radial directions.
-A common guard region may be located in the middle of the band

-- 15 (or at a location near the middle), which is used by the wide write element from both sides.
+A common guard region may be located in the middle of the band (or at a location near the middle), which is used by the wide write element from both sides.
 Alternatively, the overlapping data tracks may diverge in the middle of the band (or at a location near the middle), wherein adjacent symmetrical bands share a common guard region.
-Symmetrical bands may thereby reduce write amplification, as the number of tracks that must be updated via read-modify-write typically is at least halved. - 20
+Symmetrical bands may thereby reduce write amplification, as the number of tracks that must be updated via read-modify-write typically is at least halved.

-The aforementioned and many further aspects, variants, objectives, and advantages of the invention will be comprehensible to those skilled in the art after reading detailed descriptions of the embodiments.
+The aforementioned and many further aspects, variants, ground to maintain the band in an optimal state for the receipt 25 objectives, and advantages of the invention will be comprehensible to those skilled in the art after reading detailed descriptions of the embodiments.

-25 BRIEF DESCRIPTION OF THE DRAWINGS
+BRIEF DESCRIPTION OF THE DRAWINGS